psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 <!--
 Where are voters the most politically influential?
-"Where do voters have the most political influence?"
+Where do voters have the most political influence?
 "Where do the powerful voters live?"
 "Where are voters especially powerful in the United States?"
 "Where are voters especially powerful?"